Last updated: 05 June 2023

 Refund requests that do not meet the criteria set out above but are perceived to be legitimate based on your perception will be reviewed and a decision made at the absolute discretion of our management.

-You may defer enrolment for one relevant sitting, provided we have received written notification 14 days prior to the course commencement date and you pay the administration fee of £150, if applicable.
+You may defer enrolment for one relevant sitting, provided we have received written notification 14 days prior to the course commencement date.